by-jp/www.byjp.me/content/bookmarks/ongoing-by-tim-bray-osqi.md

           employs software engineers.
 Its mission would be to improve the quality, and especially safety, of popular Open-Source software.
     author: Tim Bray
+summary: This is an inspiring (and well thought through) approach to a problem on a lot of folks’ minds after the XZ attack.
 tags:
 - tech
 ---